parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-This is Parsa Rangriz.
-I'm an MMath student in statistics at the University of Waterloo, supervised by [Aukosh Jagannath](https://www.math.uwaterloo.ca/~a3jagann/).
-My current research interests lie in probability theory, random matrix theory, stochastic processes, and statistical physics.
+Hello!
+I'm Parsa Rangriz, currently pursuing a Master in Mathematics with a specialization in Statistics at the University of Waterloo in the Department of Statistics and Actuarial Science under the supervision of [Aukosh Jagannath](https://aukosh.github.io/).
+My current research interests lie in probability theory, random matrices, stochastic processes, and statistical physics.
 My resume (as of Jan 2024) can be found [here](/cv).